Ramanathan Krishnan: Amateur

-In 1957, Krishnan reached the singles final at the Northern Lawn Tennis Championships at Manchester, defeating Roy Emerson and Robert Bedard, but losing the final to Lew Hoad in straight sets.
-Krishnan reached the final at the Canadian Open in 1957, losing a close final to Bedard, whom Krishnan had beaten several times in Britain that season.
-Krishnan would win the Northern Lawn Tennis Championship tournament in 1958, which included a close match win over Rod Laver.
-In 1959, Krishnan won the Queen's Club title, defeating both Alex Olmedo and Neale Fraser in the final two rounds.
+In 1959, Krishnan won the Queen's Club Championships title, defeating both Alex Olmedo and Neale Fraser in the final two rounds.
 He played in the men's singles competition at the 1959 Wimbledon losing in the third round to Olmedo.
 Krishnan rejected a record three-year $150,000 guarantee offer from Jack Kramer in 1959 after winning at Queen's Club.
 Later that same year, playing for India in the Davis Cup, Krishnan defeated Laver (the Wimbledon runner-up) in four sets.
 Krishnan also defeated Laver at the 1959 Pacific Southwest tournament in three straight sets.
 Krishnan won the 1959 U.S. Hard Court Championships in Denver with wins over Gardnar Mulloy in the semifinal and Whitney Reed in three straight sets in the final.
 Krishnan ranked World No. 3 in Potter's annual rankings for 1959 in World Tennis.